mbwatson/dug-search-client/README.md

 ## Environment Variables

-Define the API URL for DUG as the environment variable `REACT_APP_HELX_PATH` in `.env`.
+Define the API URL for DUG as the environment variable `REACT_APP_DUG_URL` in `.env`.
 Use `.env.example` as a guide.
 The development server will be accessible on port 3030, unless the variable `CLIENT_PORT` is specified differently in `.env`.

 Production deployment defaults to port 80.